lennart-benschop/agon-utilities/README.md

 with the bitmap data in a form that the font utility can use.
 The 8x8 fonts from this set, you can just load with the font utility.
 It ignores the meta data.
 Some of them are only ASCII, some of them have code page 437 fonts.
-This program is superseded by the `loadfont' and `fontctl' programs.
+This program is superseded by the `loadfont` and `fontctl` programs.

 ### loadfont